hashicorp/packer/website/source/docs/provisioners/file.html.md

 This behavior was adopted from the standard behavior of rsync.
 Note that under the covers, rsync may or may not be used.

+## Uploading files that don't exist before Packer starts

+In general, local files used as the source **must** exist before Packer is run.
+This is great for catching typos and ensuring that once a build is started, that it will succeed.
+However, this also means that you can't generate a file during your build and then upload it using the file provisioner later.
+A convenient workaround is to upload a directory instead of a file.
+The directory still must exist, but its contents don't.
+You can write your generated file to the directory during the Packer run, and have it be uploaded later.

 ## Symbolic link uploads